pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 This test is pretty decent.
 I like that the name of the test tells me exactly what it is testing.
 I like that there aren't a ton of assertions, and it's pretty clearly testing only one thing.

 What I don't like about it is the distracting setup code.
 This test verifies that a beer with no ABV is considered invalid.
 It doesn't specify `abv: undefined` until the 11th line of the test.
-This means that I have to read through 10 lines of irrelevant setup code before I get to what actually makes this test unique - that the submitted beer doesn't have an ABV.
+This means that I have to read through 10 lines of irrelevant setup code before I get to what actually makes this test unique - the submitted beer doesn't have an ABV.
 This is a violation of Chekhov's Gun, in unit test form.

 What I'd rather see is something like this - we'll call it `Better Test`: